leonardothehuman/virtual-console-numbify/Virtual Console Numbify fw/Readme-Virtual-Console-Numbify.txt

 for older versions, it can be downloaded at https://support.microsoft.com/pt-br/topic/instalador-offline-do-microsoft-net-framework-4-8-para-windows-9d23f658-3b97-68ab-d013-aa3c3e7495e0

+common-key.bin: You must extract this file from your own wii and put it into Virtual Console Numbify's directory

 Usage:
 -=-=-=
 Just fill all the fields and follow your heart...